 Benefit fraud investigations

 If you are accused of benefit fraud, you will be notified that a formal investigation is taking place into your conduct.
 This might be carried out by the Department of Work and Pensions (DWP), HMRC, your local authority or another government body.
 Their powers are far-reaching and they can place you under surveillance, obtain copies of your bank statements, and interview people you know.
 You may be released under investigation while they gather more evidence against you.
+How long police investigations take, well at thee moment it its as long as they want.

 As part of the investigation, you may be visited by Fraud Investigation Officers or invited to an ‘interview under caution’.
 The interview will be recorded and anything you say can be used as evidence against you in the future.
 You have the right to legal representation and it is essential that you ask one of our benefit fraud solicitors to accompany you.